OCWD's mission of providing a reliable water supply in a cost-effective manner is brought to life through its water reuse projects.

 - Water Factory 21, the predecessor to GWRS, took treated wastewater from the Orange County Sanitation District (OCSD) and recycled it, blended it with imported water, and injected it into 23 wells in Fountain Valley, and Huntington Beach to combat seawater intrusion.
 View the Water Factory 21 brochure (PDF).

 There is no one-size-fits-all approach to taking previously used water and treating it for another use.
 There are many different scientifically proven processes and options in use by communities today to diversify their local water supply portfolios and meet needs.
-Consumers can be assured that water reuse involves extensive cleaning, rigorous monitoring and testing, and is good for the environment and scientifically proven to be safe.
+Consumers can be assured that water reuse involves extensive cleaning, rigorous monitoring and testing, and is good for the environment and scientifically proven to meet all state and federal drinking water standards.
 Explore water reuse projects around the world.